khalatevarun/telephone-pg/README.md

-# AI Translation Telephone Competition
+# Translation Telephone - Model Eval Game

 A competitive "Telephone" game built for the **AI Gateway Hackathon**.
 Multiple AI models compete to translate a phrase through a chain of languages and back to English, with the winner determined by a sophisticated similarity scoring system combining semantic meaning and literal accuracy.